evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-2.md

 [^bridge]:
     The bridge appears clean to them by Ilya's design.
-    They need to believe that the Professor didn't murder anyone.
+    He needs them to believe that the Professor didn't murder anyone.

 They find that they've walked back to the village, with only the faintest inkling that Ilya asked them some questions.